EthanNValencia/RaspPi/README.md

 This is my remote repository for my Raspberry Pi vehicle sensing system.
 The most current or on-going detection session will be in the run branch.
 Other branches will be documented sessions and will be numbered accordingly.

 #### Branch: run
 The run branch is meant to be the most current or on-going data collection branch.
 This is the current data collection session.
+I adjusted the thread timings.
+Attempting to get better vehicle placement in my photos.

 #### Branch: Test_Run_1 | [Video](https://youtu.be/_8nmh4hD2vQ)
 This was my first data collection session.
 It lasted around 12 hours between the 10PM - 11AM.
 The program crashed due to a lack of exception handling for the git push automation script.
 From my analysis, the cause of the failure was likely due to a brief internet connection problem.